 A flashing check engine light is a cry for help from your automobile.

-Many things can cause an engine to run this poorly.
-Usually it is a misfire condition causing raw fuel to be deposited into the catalytic converter.
-Unburned fuel causes the converter to overheat, which in turn destroys its ability to properly perform its function.
+Many things can cause an engine to run poorly.
+Usually, it is a misfire condition causing raw fuel to be deposited into the catalytic converter.
+Unburned fuel causes the converter to overheat, destroying its ability to function properly.

 This problem can be as easy to fix as replacing the vehicle’s spark plugs.
-A misfiring spark plug causes fuel in that cylinder to not ignite, which in turn causes the unburned fuel to reach the catalytic converter.
+A misfiring spark plug causes fuel in that cylinder not to ignite.
+This causes the unburned fuel to reach the catalytic converter.

-In more sever cases, a burnt intake or exhaust valve can lower compression, causing a misfire and again, the unburned fuel to enter the catalytic converter.
+A burnt intake or exhaust valve can lower compression.
+In more severe cases, this causes a misfire.
+Again, the unburned fuel enters the catalytic converter.

 Should your vehicle suffer a flashing check engine light, do not ignore it.
 Have your vehicle serviced by a qualified professional as soon as possible.
 Remember, ignoring the light will certainly cost more money.